Monday 9 October 2023

 A young professor, Muzaffar Ali, has published a short book titled- ‘India, Habermas and the Normative Structure of Public Sphere’ which 'invites the reader to consider the possibility of imagining a normative Indian public sphere that is embedded in the Indian context—in a native and not nativist sense—to get past the derivative language of philosophical and political discourses prevalent within Indian academia.;

 Speaking generally, Indian academia is shit.
-If its language were not derivative, it would be reduced to imitating the cries of various animals.
+If its language were not derivative from that of Europe and America, it would be reduced to imitating the cries of various animals.
 India, of course, has many languages and plenty of TV channels.
-But there appears to be increasing socio-economic divergence between states which have undergone demographic transition and those which remain mired in Malthusian poverty.
+But there appears to be increasing socio-economic divergence between such states as have undergone demographic transition and those which remain mired in Malthusian poverty.
 There may be a fairly cohesive 'public opinion' on matters such as the Pakistani or the terrorist threat but even there some, on the basis of religion, may have a different view.

 Professor Ali's book' proposes that the dynamic cooperative space between Indian political theory and contemporary Indian philosophy